Spain2394/yolo_seedling/README.md

 Download the models and config (trained on UGA 2015 and UGA 2018) and tuned based on the combined validation set of UGA 2015 and UGA 2018.
 (on Tesla v100)

-Q: Are these system independent?
+Q: Are these (hardware) system independent?
 A: @ TODO

 |model| maP| BFLOPS|weights|config|(widthxheight)|